 Empathy is Absent.
 Yes, you should expect technology professionals to be empathetic and strong communicators!
 When you speak to your technology colleague, you should feel welcome to ask questions, fearless to raise concerns, and a true sense of partnership.
 Your IT partner should be friendly and able to have a conversation with you about your business, your wins, and your challenges.
 They shouldn’t be annoyed with you or condescending in their explanations of technology-related material.
 Any partnership is built on a relationship and if you aren’t able to get to know your partner, working through challenges will become all that more painful.
 We hear this from clients frequently that the relationship is impersonal, business-like, and cold.
 At Firefly, we hire people who are strong interpersonally, because our client interactions are the foundation of our clients’ success.

-There are many ways to spot when a partnership isn’t going so great and these are just a few of the most frequently heard when a client has migrated to working with us about their prior experiences.
+These are the top 6 ways to spot terrible IT support when a partnership isn’t going so great and these are just a few of the most frequently heard when a client has migrated to working with us about their prior experiences.
 We hope that every partnership is solid and hopefully this helps you to evaluate how your technical support is assisting you or could improve.